rit-sse/crazy-train-pages/committees/pr/index.md

 #### Students
-If you are interested in helping with Public Relations for the SSE, contact the public relations head at pr@sse.se.rit.edu, or see any SSE PR Agent in the SSE lab or during a meeting.
+If you are interested in helping with Public Relations for the SSE, contact the public relations head at pr@sse.se.rit.edu, or see any SSE PR Agent in the SSE lab.

 #### Companies
-If you are interested in giving a presentation about your company to the SSE student body, giving a donation, or partnering with us in any other capacity, please email <pr@sse.se.rit.edu>.
+If you are interested in giving a presentation about your company, a tech talk to the SSE student body or partnering with us in any other capacity, please email <pr@sse.se.rit.edu>.